sayanarijit/RESTEasyCLI/docs/files_explained.md

 ## 4. Auth file

-This file stored authentication methods.
+This file stores authentication methods.
 Key-value pairs may vary based on authentication type.
 This file in YAML format will look like this:

 ### Basic auth